 The College of Dietitians of Alberta is dedicated to the public receiving ethical, competent care from qualified nutrition professionals.
 As delegated by the Government of Alberta under the Health Professions Act, the College is responsible for the regulation of the dietetic profession.
-We regulate the practice of approximately 1,300 Registered Dietitians and Registered Nutritionists in Alberta by setting entry requirements and standards of practice for the profession and ensuring that all regulated members meet those standards.
+We regulate the practice of over 1,300 Registered Dietitians and Registered Nutritionists in Alberta by setting entry requirements and standards of practice for the profession and ensuring that all regulated members meet those standards.

 The Practice Statement outlines the professional services provided by Registered Dietitians and Registered Nutritionists.